Increasing enrollment in Saint Leo’s online degree programs reflects belief among Americans that a college education is very important.

 In 2013, the number of students taking at least one online course grew to more than 7.1 million, a 6.1 percent increase over the previous year according to a study by the Babson Study Research Group.
 The study goes on to say that online learning is at an all-time high, with 33.5 percent of higher education students enrolled in at least one online course.

-“Online learning is revolutionizing higher education,” she says.
-“It offers maximum flexibility and convenience to adult learners, particularly those juggling work and family obligations.”
+The reason why online learning is revolutionizing higher education is easy to see: online degree programs offer maximum flexibility and convenience to adult learners, particularly those juggling work and family obligations.

 And that’s not a small group.
 According to the Center for Postsecondary and Economic Success, 32 percent of students today are enrolled in classes while holding down a full-time job, and 23 percent juggle the demands of parenting with the demands of being a student.